BestTimesToVisit.com Logo

 packing

-Wellington is known as 'Windy Welly' for a reason!
-Pack layers, including a waterproof and windproof jacket, even in summer.
-A comfortable pair of walking shoes is essential, as you'll be doing a lot of exploring on foot, and you'll want to be prepared for sudden changes in weather.
+Wellington is famously windy, so pack layers and a good waterproof jacket, even in summer!
+Think breathable fabrics you can add or remove easily.
+A sturdy, comfortable pair of walking shoes is essential as you'll be doing a lot of exploring on foot.

 safety

-Wellington is a very safe city, but it's always wise to be aware of your surroundings, especially at night.
-Stick to well-lit areas and be mindful of the occasional strong gusts of wind that can surprise you on exposed walkways.
-If you're heading out for a hike in the surrounding hills, let someone know your plans.
+Wellington is a very safe city, but like anywhere, it's wise to be aware of your surroundings, especially at night.
+Stick to well-lit areas and be mindful of the occasional strong gusts of wind – they can surprise you and knock over unsecured items!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.